 As a fan of more action based real-time strategy games, I was interested to see how the next game from the makers of Monaco: What's Your is Mine was shaping up.
 Here is my interview from PAX East 2017 with Andy Schatz of Pocketwatch Games on Tooth and Tail.

-An Interview with Ivan Slovtsov of Ice-Pick Lodge about the remake of Pathologic at PAX East 2017.
+An interview with Ivan Slovtsov of Ice-Pick Lodge about Pathologic 2 the remake of original Pathologic at PAX East 2017.

 Here is another interview I recorded while at PAX East 2017.
 I talked to Matthew Clark from The Voxel Agents about The Gardens Between.